PDHPE and HSIE: Resilience, Positive Relationships, Taking Action, Problem Solving, Interacting, Roles, Rights and Responsibilities.

 Performer Hugh Munro started his career as a teenage presenter in Channel 10’s Simon Townsend’s Wonder World in the 1980s.
 Since then he has worked in television, film and on stage around the world.
 For School Performance Tours, Hugh has toured from Sydney to Perth and Darwin to Hobart.

 Very engaging.
 K - 6 loved it!
-Great message persented in a fun, understandable way for the age group.
-Hugh was very lively and very entertaining.
+Great message presented in a fun and understandable way for the age group.
+Hugh was very lively.
+Knew his audience.
+Very entertaining, well prepared.

 Price:$5.50 per student ($5.00 + $0.50 GST).